 10 – Naval Museum

-Almada’s strong connection to the river and the sea is revealed in this interesting space in Olho-de-Boi.
+Almada’s strong connection to the river and the sea can be seen in this interesting space in Olho-de-Boi.
 Shipbuilding and ship repair from the mid-19th century to the present day is one of the strong themes.

 11 – Casa da Cerca – Contemporary Art Center

-Located in a centuries-old farmhouse, a Casa da Cerca is one of the most important cultural spaces in the city.
+Located in a centuries-old farmhouse, Casa da Cerca is one of the city’s most important cultural spaces.

 The beautiful botanical garden (Chão das Artes), the views of the Tagus and, of course, the vast and diverse program more than justify a visit here.